-7. In the Update Driver Software wizard, click the Browse button to locate the updated driver on the USB, CD, or DVD, as shown in the following figure.
+7. In the Update Driver Software wizard, click the Browse button to locate the updated driver on the USB, CD, or DVD.

 After you locate the updated driver, the Windows Security dialog box appears.

 Figure 11 Update Driver Software Wizard